 When the cashier at Marks & Spencer asks me if I want a receipt, I’m tempted to say no.

 ‘Excuse me, Madam.
-Did you forget to pay for that?’
+I think you forgot to pay for that?’

-Maybe I can ask them to email it to me.
+Maybe if I ask nicely, M&S will email the receipt to me.
 I’ve noticed Argos and Selfridges do this.
 I’ve given both of them my address so I can have the pleasure and expense of printing out my own receipt at home while they get to target my in-box with junk mail forever.

 Irritating as they are, receipts are essential.
 Think about it: no receipt equals no record of the transaction for you if you use cash.
 Taking back faulty goods becomes more difficult (‘are you sure you really bought this jumper with three arms here?’).
 And who’s going to notice if the barman sticks a few extra for service on the tab?